ORA Ombudsman Vision & Mission

 - What kinds of issues does the ORA Ombudsman handle?

 - Who is the ORA Ombudsman?

-An Ombudsman is a neutral, impartial person who investigates and settles disputes and resolves complaints.
-The Office of Regulatory Affairs (ORA) Ombudsman’s Office serves as a one-stop-shop for informal advice or consultation for external stakeholders who have complaints or inquires.
+An ombudsman is a neutral, impartial person who investigates complaints or disputes and attempts to resolve them, usually through recommendations or mediation.
+The Office of Regulatory Affairs (ORA) Ombudsman Program serves as a one-stop-shop for informal advice or consultation for external stakeholders who have complaints or inquiries.

 What does the ORA’s Ombudsman do?

 The ORA Ombudsman is dedicated to two primary objectives:

 - Informally address concerns, complaints, and other issues that arise between ORA and stakeholders outside of the agency, including industry, governmental organizations (federal, state, territorial, and tribal), and other members of the public; and

 - Engage in outreach and education for these stakeholders and employees of ORA to enhance communication and transparency with stakeholders.

 The ORA Ombudsman abides by ethical principles and standards established by the Coalition of Federal Ombudsmen, the U.S. Ombudsman Association, and the International Ombudsman Association.
 These include standards for ensuring confidentiality, neutrality, and informality.